 Pupil's Name: Form:

-Absence requested from (start date):
+Absence requested from (start date): To (end date):

 Reason for this request:

-To (end date):

 I request permission for my child to be absent from school on the above dates.
 I understand that this absence will disrupt my child's learning and I will ensure that my child completes all work that they miss as a result of their absence.
 I understand that if my child misses an external examination through absence I will be required to pay for the examination fees.
 I am aware that my child will be removed from school roll if he/she is out of school for more than 20 consecutive days, and details of any holiday taken will be passed on to the Education Welfare Service.

-Signed (Parent/Guardian): Date: For school use only Date received: Attendance percentage to date: Reception Y1 Y2 Y3 Y4 Y5 Y6 Previous requests: Reception Y N Y N Y2 Y N Y3 Y N Y4 Y N Y5 Y N Y6 Y N Request approved/denied: PROVED PROVED DENIED Signed: Date parents informed of decision:

-COPY TO CPOMS
+Signed (Parent/Guardian): Date:

+For school use only Date received:

+Attendance percentage to date: ar 7 Year 8 Year 9 Year 10 Year 11

+Previous requests: ar 7 YES Year 8 YES NO Year 9 YES NO Year 10 YES NO Year 11 YES NO

+Request approved/denied: APPROVED С ENIED

+Signed: Date parents informed of decision:

+COPY TO HEAD OF HOUSE / SIXTH FOR RM LW. /JM/PARENTALREC QUESTFORABS ENCE 19/01/19

-Appendix C School Procedures for Bloxwich Academy - Primary Phase
+Appendix C - School Procedures Bloxwich Academy Secondary phase